zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

 ![Untitled](/media/guides/setup-jwt-auth-with-auth0/Untitled_1.png)

 The `Identifier` should be a URL but it doesn't have to be an accessible endpoint.
-Here I'm just using the same string as the name with a https:// protocol and trailing /.
+Here I'm just using the same string as the name with an https:// protocol and trailing /.
 We'll need these values later so don't forget them.

-Inside the settings for your new API you should see a Test tab
+Inside the settings for your new API, you should see a Test tab

 ![CleanShot 2021-11-29 at 16.30.40@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_16.30.402x.png)